tamucc-comp-bio/classroom_repo_2024/lectures/lecture13.md

 The Biopython project provides many standardized bioinformatics tools which, for example, facilitate the analysis and visualization of sequence data, the interface with data repositories, the parsing of popular file formats, and the integration of programs such as BLAST or Primer3.

 Biopython is not part of the standard Python library and needs to be installed.
 You can find instructions in `~/CSB/scientiftc/installation/install.md`.

-We should have accomplished this last week.
+___

-### 6.4.1 Retrieving Sequences from NCBI
+### 6.4.1 Retrieving DNA Sequences from NCBI

 Many of the popular biological databases offer an application programming interface (API) that allows information to be accessed programmatically.
 Instead of manually accessing the website, entering search terms, and clicking your way to the desired data set, you can write a script that automatically queries the database and retrieves the data.
 The data are downloaded in a structured format, such as Extensible Markup Language (XML), making it both human readable and machine readable.
 Using APis automates your work flow, making it easy to scale up your analysis and facilitating the analysis within the Python environment.